sntfrc/nottino/README.md

 ## Software

 For the Jetson Nano operating system, the latest JetPack SDK 4.6.1 is used.
-To get a stable and CUDA-enabled PyTorch environment, Nottino runs in a docker container based on Nvidia's DLI Course Environment Container.
+To get a stable and CUDA-enabled PyTorch environment, Nottino runs in a Docker container based on Nvidia's DLI Course Environment Container.
 A Dockerfile is included which builds on the runtime environment by adding the BlinkStick API and making some needed small changes.

 ## Usage